fontello/fontello/README.md

 No installation needed - only modern browser.
 Now it's trivial to customise fonts for your needs with 3 simple step.
 At first, you select needed symbols on source fonts.
 Then rearrange those on destination font.
-After that, you can download SVG font and make webpack via fontsquirel or other services.
+After that, you can download SVG font and make webpack via [fontsquirrel generator](http://www.fontsquirrel.com/fontface/generator) or other services.

 All your progress is automatically stored locally.